davelandry/missionnutrition/_pages/services.md

 layout: services
 ---

-We design customized plans to support you in following nutrition areas:
+We design customized plans to support with:

 * Weight Loss and Management: Adult, Teen, and Child
 * Pre-Diabetes, Diabetes, and Heart Health